thijsvb/VirtualExposition/AppDocumentation.md

 I registered at Vuforia to get a license key and created a database.
 To this database I could add targets and upload the images.
 I tried out all of the targets and decided that the cuboid would be best for tracking the top of a pedestal.

+In Unity I imported the Vuforia package and the Tilt Brush Toolkit package.
+I then imported the target database and the Tilt Brush sketch.
+In Unity I placed the model on the target and positioned it to look right.
+After adjusting some settings for Android,  was a working AR app.

 ## Making the Pattern Generator

 ## Final Product